 DSHA Preferred Plus

-The DSHA’s Preferred Plus down payment and closing cost assistance program offers homebuyers a second mortgage in the amount of 2 percent to 5 percent of your overall loan amount.
-This no-interest second mortgage needs to be repaid when you move out, sell your home, refinance your first mortgage or when the home isn’t your primary residence anymore.
-To qualify, you’ll need to meet the eligibility requirements for a Homeownership Loan.
+If you qualify for DSHA’s Homeownership Loan Program, you might also be able to take advantage of the agency’s Preferred Plus down payment and closing cost assistance.
+This program offers homebuyers a no-interest second mortgage in the amount of 2 percent to 5 percent of your overall loan amount.
+It needs to be repaid when you move out, sell your home, refinance your first mortgage or when the home otherwise isn’t your primary residence anymore.

 Other Delaware homebuyer assistance programs